Thu, Jul 16 to Thu, Aug 27, 2020

 2:00 PM- 3:00 PM

-Join the Garden Conservancy, Lord Cultural Resources, and some of the most preeminent thought leaders in the gardening world for a four-part, biweekly webinar series exploring the new role of gardens in our changing world.
+The Garden Conservancy, Lord Cultural Resources, and some of the most preeminent thought leaders in the gardening world explored the new role of gardens in our changing world for a four-part, biweekly webinar series.

-The series is designed to stimulate thoughtful conversations about the role of gardens, both private and public, in a world that is experiencing seismic ecological, economic, social, and cultural change.
+The series was designed to stimulate thoughtful conversations about the role of gardens, both private and public, in a world that is experiencing seismic ecological, economic, social, and cultural change.

 All webinars take place on the Zoom platform.